gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 This may not look bad, but contrast that to what the `git commit` command does when `HEAD` is a symbolic ref to a local branch:

-- create a new commits object.
+- create a new commit object.
 - resolve HEAD to the branch file.
 - mutate the branch file to point to the new commit.